 Early Notables of the Chenkin family (pre 1700)

-lawyer, academic, jurist and politician, Judge of the Admiralty; David Jenkins...
-Another 26 words (2 lines of text) are included under the topic Early Chenkin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Chenkin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chenkin family to Ireland